-At Kildaire Family & Cosmetic Dentistry, we provide same-day care and walk-ins for emergency dental appointments.
-Fitting emergency dental care into your packed schedule can be difficult, but we’ve done all we can to help.
+At Kildaire Family & Cosmetic Dentistry, we offer same-day care and accept walk-ins for emergency dental appointments.
+We know it can be tough to fit an emergency visit into your busy schedule, so we’ve made it as easy as possible.

-We offer early morning appointments during the week and strive to start any treatment plan recommended right away, especially if you are in pain.
-That way, you can get in and out and back to your schedule fast.
+We have early morning appointments during the week and try to start treatment right away, especially if you’re in pain.
+This helps you get the care you need quickly so you can get back to your day.

-We all know that emergencies happen, and usually at a time that isn’t convenient.
-If you’re in pain or you’ve experienced dental trauma, call our office, and we’ll do our best to fit you in on the same day you call.
-We set aside time in our daily schedule to treat emergencies because we don’t want you to suffer in pain.
+Emergencies often happen at the worst times.
+If you’re in pain or have had a dental injury, call us, and we’ll do our best to see you the same day.
+We set aside time each day for emergencies because we don’t want you to be in pain any longer than necessary.

 Let us help you with your dental emergency in Cary, NC!
-Dr. Elise Brace aims to provide comfortable and comprehensive general dental care at Kildaire Family & Cosmetic Dentistry.
+Dr. Jack Zhang is committed to providing comfortable and thorough general dental care at Kildaire Family & Cosmetic Dentistry.

 Common Dental Emergencies